 31. The Web Adventure Park

-Energetic kids will feel right at home in this adventure park, where they can take on some seriously cool activities.
-Creepy Crawlies boasts one of the biggest four lane Astra slides in the country as well as an acre of outdoor space and adventure playgrounds, while the Wired High Ropes will see you tackle 22 nerve-testing challenges up to eight metres from the ground.
+Energetic kids will feel right at home in this fun-filled adventure park, where they can take on some seriously cool activities.
+Creepy Crawlies boasts one of the biggest four lane Astra slides in the country as well as an acre of outdoor space and adventure playgrounds.
+If you’re feeling brave, head over to the Wired High Ropes, where you can enjoy an adrenaline rush as you tackle 22 nerve-testing challenges up to eight metres from the ground.

 The Web Adventure Park, Wigginton Road, York, North Yorkshire, YO32 2RH.